 Dr. Montessori used the term “normalization,” referring to a calm, focused, child absorbed in his or her work.
 Young children who have a consistent, well-prepared environment (like a Montessori classroom) reach “normalization” faster and with less difficulty.
 A three year old in a Montessori environment, five days a week, will respond to the intellectual challenges of focused learning more quickly and more easily than would a child of three who attends class for just three days or not at all.

 How do I know if my preschool-aged child would do best in a half day or a full day program?

 Children who begin as three year olds start out at half days.
 Older children who enter the classroom are transitioned to full day when it is appropriate.
 The best time to transition to full days depends on the individual child and specifics are worked out between the parents and the school.

 My child will be entering Kindergarten.
 Which program is right for them?

 Most kindergarten-aged children will enter our Montessori Primary program.
 They will work on letter sounds, phonograms, reading and writing, mathematic operations, geography, and more.
 While their experience will be a little different than a child who began in Primary at age 3 or 4, it is likely that your child will learn more than in a traditional kindergarten class.
 We find that our Primary program is an excellent preparation for success in 1st grade.

 How is the Classical Elementary program structured?

-Following the successful model of our Montessori Primary program, our Elementary program is split into two multi-grade classes.
-Lower Elementary is grades 1-3 and Upper Elementary is grades 4-6.
+Following the successful model of our Montessori Primary program, our Elementary and Upper school programs are split into multi-grade classes.
 Class sizes are kept very small in order for the teacher to work with small groups of students at their own level.
 Younger children aspire to learn the work that they observe the older children doing.
 Older children take ownership of the classroom, a rare experience for middle and youngest children in the birth order.
 They will often help younger students with pride.

 Are you a Catholic school?